-When candidates demonstrate the required program competencies, including all coursework with a 3.0 or higher cumulative grade point average, they may begin their student teaching or internship courses.
+When candidates demonstrate the required program competencies, including all coursework with a 3.0 or higher cumulative grade point average, they may begin their student teaching courses.
 During this portion of the program sequence, the two instructional cycles of the CalTPA are completed and evaluated.
 No candidate can be recommended for a teaching credential until both CalTPAs have been successfully completed.
-Multiple Subject and Education Specialist Credential candidates must also complete the Reading Instruction Competence Assessment® (RICA®).
+The MALT 610A and MALT 610B requirement may be completed prior to student teaching or after student teaching has been successfully completed.